 In 2018, Council committed to the Federation of Canadian Municipalities (FCM) Partners for Climate Protection (PCP) milestones program.
-The municipality has committed to achieving Milestone 3 by 2018 and Milestone 5 by 2020.
+The municipality achieved Milestone 2 for District emissions and Milestone 4 for community emissions in 2019 and is committed to achieving Milestone 5 for both categories by 2022.